-The tax treatment of this product depends on the investors being 'absolutely entitled' (for tax purposes) to the Assets.
+The tax treatment of this product depends on the investors being 'absolutely entitled' (for tax purposes) to the Assets as against the trustee of the Separate Trusts.
 The state of the law relating to absolute entitlement is subject to some uncertainty and it is important that investors are aware of the general risks relating to the tax treatment of bare trust investments such as Bitcoin Interests.
 These risks are discussed in further detail in section 11 of this PDS.